-Without a doubt, the 2 hour charge time of the Ecoflow Delta 1300 solar generator is the innovation that makes the generator standout amongst its competitors.
+Without a doubt, the 2 hour charge time of the Ecoflow Delta 1300 solar generator is the innovation that makes the generator standout amongst its competitors (Consider checking our next blog EcoFlow Delta 1300 vs Jackery 1000 or learn more about EcoFlow Delta 1300 Alternatives).
 However, when compared to the popular Yeti Goal Zero 1400, the Delta 1300 showcases quite a few improvements.

 Side by Side Comparison: EcoFlow Delta 1300 Solar Generator vs. Yeti Goal Zero 1400

 - Charging Time: Two Hours vs 25 Hours

 - Battery life cycle: 800 Charges vs 500 Charges

 - Shelf Life: 12 months vs. 3-5 months

 - Max Solar Input: 400 Watts vs 350 Watts